The Capital Grille: Lawsuit

 In 2012, employees in five states filed lawsuits against the company alleging racial discrimination and wage violations.
 The lawsuit alleges that the company favored white workers over people of color for lucrative tipped jobs as well as requiring tipped workers to share their earnings with non-tipped workers.

 Thanksgiving controversy

 In 2013, the Capital Grille in Pittsburgh, Pennsylvania was open for Thanksgiving for the first time in its history.
 Capital Grille employees at the Pittsburgh location and members of the Restaurant Opportunities Center protested having to work on Thanksgiving without receiving holiday pay.
-In addition, the Pittsburgh City Council passed a Will of Council opposing Capital Grille's decision to force employees to work on Thanksgiving without holiday pay.
+In addition, the Pittsburgh City Council passed a resolution opposing Capital Grille's decision to force employees to work on Thanksgiving without holiday pay.